AjinkyaBhave/CarND_P3_Behavior_Clone/writeup_report.md

 ```sh
 python drive.py ./model.h5
 ```
-The video file is placed in *./video/track1.mp4* and shows the performance of the NVIDIA-based network around one lap of Track 1.
+The video file is placed in *./video/track1_nvidia.mp4* and shows the performance of the NVIDIA-based network around one lap of Track 1.
+The simulator settings are *640x480* resolution with graphics quality set to *Fast*.

 ####3.
 Submission code is usable and readable